Wolox/tech-guides/ruby-on-rails/docs/gem-tutorials/spree.md

 # How to use Spree gem

-*Abstract: In this documents, we will present some tricks to deal with spree gem.
-These tricks will be at nivel database, backoffice, backend, frontend...
+*Abstract: In this document, we will present some tricks to deal with spree gem.
+These tricks will be at database level, backoffice, backend, frontend...
 This will be a good base to start with spree and have a common way to work with this gem.*

 ## Introduction

-Spree is a useful gem for Ruby On Rails, that allow to create an e-commerce in few command and a few configuration.
-Spree is composite of various gem and it accepts lots of extension gems developed by the community.
+Spree is a useful gem for Ruby On Rails, that allows to create an e-commerce with a few commands and configuration.
+Spree is composite of various gems and it accepts lots of extension gems developed by the community.

 ##### Spree e-commerce contains: